sksuraj17/portfolio/wp-content/plugins/testimonial-free/readme.txt

 == Changelog ==

+= 2.5.5 - May 17, 2022 =
+* Tested: WordPress 6.0 compatibility.
+* Fix: Deprecated warning of Elementor block.
+* Fix: Image height is distorted with Twenty Twenty-Two.

 = 2.5.4 - Apr 23, 2022 =
 * Fix: Some assets of the Real Testimonial admin panel are not loaded properly in a few websites as that hosting directory is different.